 If you want to master ping pong strategy, the best place to start is the basics.

 As with any sport, even the toughest opponents can be beaten by mastering basic techniques.
-Here are a few basic (fundamental but simple) components of your game to focus on.
+Here are a few fundamentals to focus to improve your skill.

 To begin, take a look at the start of any round.
 Your serve.